Hair Loss in Women FAQ

 A: Women who have patterned hair loss (i.e. have thinning localized to the front and/or top part of their scalp) and who have stable donor hair on the back and sides of their scalp, make excellent candidates for surgery.
 At your consultation, we will be able to determine which type of treatment will be best for you.
 View before and after photos of some of our female hair transplant patients to see examples of hair restoration in women.

-A: Check our hair transplant costs and consultation fees page for the current fees.
+A: Check our Consultation Fees page for the current fees.
 While we do not accept insurance, we will provide you with a bill which you can submit to your insurance company.

 A: Dr. Bernstein answers this question in the video below.